-This SMMP may be modified during its term if EPA and USACE determine that such changes are warranted, including as a result of information obtained from monitoring or due to other factors.
-This SMMP will be reviewed and revised as needed, or no later than 10 years following issuance, whichever is sooner.
+This SMMP may be modified during its term if EPA and USACE determine that such changes are warranted, including information obtained from monitoring or due to other factors.
+This SMMP will be reviewed and revised as needed, but no later than 10 years following issuance, whichever is sooner.
 The MPRSA provides that the SMMP shall include, but not be limited to: